-After the analysis carried out by the Directorate and taking into account that the Group only acts as a tenant in the contract in which it rents the offices where it carries out its activity and the terms of it (duration square meters rented, extensions, amounts, etc.) has concluded that the impact of the recognition of the asset and liability discounted at the implied interest rate is not significant based on its consolidated balance sheet structure and financial obligations included in the financings.
-Minimum total future payments for noncancellable leases are 224 thousand euros at 31 December 2020 (389 thousand euros at December 2019).
+The Directorate has carried out an analysis taking into account that the Group only acts as a tenant in the contract in which it rents the offices where it carries out its activity and the terms of it (duration square meters rented, extensions, amounts, etc.) has concluded that the impact of the recognition of the asset and liability discounted at the implied interest rate is not significant based on its consolidated balance sheet structure and financial obligations included in the financings.
+Minimum total future payments for non-cancellable leases are 394 thousand euros at 31 December 2022 (576 thousand euros at December 2021).